DeepHorizons/monolith/README.md

 ```
 monolith.py jupyterhub/jupyterhub
 ```

+## Singularity Definition File
+You can use monolith to create a dingularity file.
+To do so, pass the `--make-singularity` flag.
+It will then create an equivalent singularity file from the dockerfile.

+You can also pass in `--singularity-bootstrap` and `--singularity-from` to set the Singularity definition files `Bootstrap` and `From` field.

 ## Notes
 * This does not grab the exact dockerfile that was used, just the one that is available on dockerhub.